Top Player Props for Tuesday Night’s College Basketball Slate | CBB Best Bets Tonight

 Host · Writer

 There’s no shortage of quality matchups on Tuesday’s slate, with plenty of ranked teams and high-level talent taking the floor.
-Looking ahead at the marquee matchups, there’s plenty of opportunity to capitalize and cash out on the showdowns.
+Looking ahead at the list of intriguing matchups, there’s plenty of opportunity to capitalize and cash out on the showdowns.

 That said, here’s a look at the top college basketball props to keep an eye on tonight.